Financials

 Exchange differences on translation of foreign operations

-Total comprehensive income for the period, attributable to owners of the Company
+Total comprehensive loss for the period, attributable to owners of

 n.m.: not meaningful